linaGirl/leaky-bucket/README.md

     let limitReached = bucket.pay(345);

+### Getting information from the bucket

+By calling the getInfo method the bucket returns information about its internals

+    bucket.getInfo();

+    {
+          left: 100
+        , interval: 60
+        , capacity: 100
+    }

 ## Flags

 You may start your app using the debug-leaky-bucket flag, this will enable logging for the module